actuator/cve/vihealth.md

 This vulnerability could allow a 3rd party application installed on the device to launch the exported activity and access the data it contains.

-A malicious app can load the URL of their choice & execute JavaScript within the context of the application to facilitate malicious actions.
+A malicious app can load the URL of their choice to facilitate malicious actions.

 See https://cwe.mitre.org/data/definitions/926.html